ntoll/ntoll.github.io/posts/why-computers-1.md

 modifies their behaviour in accordance with the rules then folks can play together.
 Obviously, we don't explain card games in such a formal manner to very young children.
-But, as my description shows, children discover it's lots of fun to informally learn and skillfully follow rules that bring about exciting situations in games.
+But, as my description shows, children discover it's lots of fun to informally learn and skilfully follow rules that bring about exciting situations in games.

 <p>Knowing how to play Snap is analogous to knowing how computers work.
 Looking